apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 .. impl-detail:: The name of this file is derived from the current database used in the implementation of Traffic Vault - `Riak KV <https://riak.com/products/riak-kv/index.html>`_.

 :password:      The password to use when authenticating with Traffic Vault
 :user:          The username to use when authenticating with Traffic Vault
+:MaxTLSVersion: Optional.
+This is the highest TLS version that Traffic Ops is allowed to use to connect to Traffic Vault.
+Valid values are "1.0", "1.1", "1.2", and "1.3".
+The default is "1.1".

+.. note:: Enabling TLS 1.1 in Traffic Vault itself is required for Traffic Ops to communicate with Traffic Vault.
+See :ref:`Enabling TLS 1.1 <tv-admin-enable-tlsv1.1>` for details.

 Example riak.conf
 '''''''''''''''''